anthrove/openapi-e621-go/docs/CurrentUser.md

 SetEnableAutoComplete sets EnableAutoComplete field to given value.

-### GetDisabledCroppedThumbnails
+### GetDisableCroppedThumbnails

-`func (o *CurrentUser) GetDisabledCroppedThumbnails() bool`
+`func (o *CurrentUser) GetDisableCroppedThumbnails() bool`

-GetDisabledCroppedThumbnails returns the DisabledCroppedThumbnails field if non-nil, zero value otherwise.
+GetDisableCroppedThumbnails returns the DisableCroppedThumbnails field if non-nil, zero value otherwise.

-### GetDisabledCroppedThumbnailsOk
+### GetDisableCroppedThumbnailsOk

-`func (o *CurrentUser) GetDisabledCroppedThumbnailsOk() (*bool, bool)`
+`func (o *CurrentUser) GetDisableCroppedThumbnailsOk() (*bool, bool)`

-GetDisabledCroppedThumbnailsOk returns a tuple with the DisabledCroppedThumbnails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDisableCroppedThumbnailsOk returns a tuple with the DisableCroppedThumbnails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDisabledCroppedThumbnails
+### SetDisableCroppedThumbnails

-`func (o *CurrentUser) SetDisabledCroppedThumbnails(v bool)`
+`func (o *CurrentUser) SetDisableCroppedThumbnails(v bool)`

-SetDisabledCroppedThumbnails sets DisabledCroppedThumbnails field to given value.
+SetDisableCroppedThumbnails sets DisableCroppedThumbnails field to given value.

 ### GetEnableSafeMode